isomerpages/nlb-biblioasia/articles-archive/features/_posts/2017-01-13-post-script-and-stage-theatre-in-singapore-from-the-50s-to-80s.md

 Their works are considered as important milestones in Singaporean English literature and planted the seeds for a local English-language theatre scene – even as playwrights struggled to find a “Singaporean voice” on stage.
 Lim’s breakthrough *Mimi Fan* (1962), for instance, is now considered Singapore’s first English language play.

-The mid-1960s is often referred to as the “*Golden Age*” of Tamil theatre in Singapore because of the proliferation of quality local scripts and the large number of troupes staging Tamil language plays.
+The mid-1960s is often referred to as the "Golden Age” of Tamil theatre in Singapore because of the proliferation of quality local scripts and the large number of troupes staging Tamil language plays.

 However, the Tamil theatre scene was not without its problems.
 A small Tamil population in Singapore meant that audiences were limited and theatre troupes struggled to stay afloat.
 In spite of this, Tamil theatre continued to grow and expand into other forms of media such as the radio.